phocks/tweetspy/README.md

 \ ゜o゜)ノ

-Actuall.... used to be on Glitch, but is now on [Google Cloud Compute](https://dev.to/phocks/how-to-get-a-free-google-server-forever-1fpf)
+Actually.... used to be on Glitch, but is now on [Google Cloud Compute](https://dev.to/phocks/how-to-get-a-free-google-server-forever-1fpf)

+---

+Update 2021-10-02 this functionality is now in [Twitter Action Hero](https://github.com/phocks/twitter-action-hero).